cozy/cozy.github.io/src/tutorials/data/advanced.md

 const queryDef = client
   .find("io.cozy.todos")
   .where({
-    "category": {
+    category: {
-      "$exists": false
+      $exists: false,
-    }
+    },
   })
-.indexFields(["category"])
+  .indexFields(["category"]);
 ```

 Here, we want to get all the todos without a `category` field.
 However, those documents will never be indexed, precisely because the field is missing.

 Hence, think carefully about your data before hand and do not use queries with `$exists: false` whenever possible.
 If a field is missing, it might be better to add a `null` value so that your documents do not have any missing fields.
 If this is not possible for some reasons, here is another possible solution - yet not very efficient:

 ⚠️ Not efficient workaround